matt-writes-code/investment-banking/src/md/organisations.md

 # Organisations

+## Global

+**G10 Currencies** | The G10 currencies are the most heavily traded currencies in the world.
+The high liquidity means there is little impact on the forex pairs.
+Some of the currencies are correlated with commodity prices because of the output of the country like Canada to oil, Australia to gold and copper.
+Central banks make decisions and control base interest rates based on the G10 currencies.
+The G10 participants are:

+1. USD
+2. EURO
+3. UK's pound sterling
+4. Japanese yen
+5. Australian dollar
+6. New Zealand dollar
+7. Canadian dollar
+8. Swiss franc
+9. Norwegian krone
+10. Swedish krona

 **Gulf Cooperation Council** A political and economical between members of the Arab states of the Persian Guld except Iraq.
 Member states:
 1. Bahrain
 2. Kuwait